Cosmospacedog/Programming_Coursework_2023/README.md

 This is my coursework for the 2023 ECM1400 programming module.

-This Readme is written in sphinx markdown and requires a proper interpreter to read.
+This Readme is written in markdown and is designed to be viewed in github or an appropriate interpreter.

 ## Demo